zenna/canyoupleaseappreciatethis/_posts/2021-08-02-After_Dark.md

 After dark, the park becomes dangerous.

-I stayed in the park after dark, finished the Sapporo Zenna had slipped into my basket at HMart, crossed paths with rats, and was surprised by the many kids streaming in.
+I stayed in the park after dark, finished the Sapporo Zenna had slipped into my basket at HMart, crossed paths with rats.
+I was surprised by the many kids streaming in as I left.

 Appreciate the night like Joe taught me -- high contrast shaddows, and a calm that has room for vigilance.